How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 - Whether your brand is mentioned by name

-- Whether a link to your content is included
+- Whether a link to your content is included in the citation list

 - How your brand is described (positive, neutral, factual)